letsencrypt/website/content/en/docs/rate-limits.md

-Renewals are treated specially: they don't count against your **Certificates per Registered Domain** limit, but they are subject to a **Duplicate Certificate** limit of 6 per week (168h) and 2 per day (24h) - the latter of which we implemented in June 2021 to warn users before they reach the weekly limit of 6.
+Renewals are treated specially: they don't count against your **Certificates per Registered Domain** limit, but they are subject to a **Duplicate Certificate** limit of 2 per day (24h) or 6 per week (168h).
+The daily limit is intended to warn users before they reach the weekly limit.
+Note that this limit changed in June 2021 (it was previously just 5 per week).
 Exceeding the Duplicate Certificate limit is reported with the error message 'too many certificates already issued for this exact set of domains'.
 Note: renewals used to count against your Certificate per